 I think it can be extremely useful to include additional steps in your feedback to allow students to self-correct.
 If students are given a chance to examine, and re-examine, their own work, they are more likely to spot mistakes and learn...
 Continue Reading →

-Summer School Games – Episode 1 This is a quick game for elementary and pre-intermediate younger learners.
+This is a quick game for elementary and pre-intermediate younger learners.
 It’s an idea that originated from Miriam Austin, who I worked with at IH Newcastle.
-It’s a practical way for your students to...
+It’s a practical way for your students to practise prepositions of place, with additional...
 Continue Reading →

 The Yawhg is an enchanting story telling game on PC.
 It makes a perfect end of term treat for older teen, and adult, classes that appreciate something a little different.
 It involves reading, discussion and decision making in small groups....
 Continue Reading →